 First, when you need repairs, you'll be able to negotiate lower rates with vendors and contractors.

-You can also plan to have work done at more than one unit at a time.
+You can also plan to have work done on more than one unit at a time.
 This will save you money on mileage and trip charges when those things are included in your maintenance bills.

 3. Insurance and Marketings Costs Tend to be Lower

-Also, your cost for insurance and marketing are lower per unit than they would be with a single-family home.
-Overall, you’ll pay less for these things because the cost is spread out among several properties instead of just one.
+Your cost for insurance and marketing are lower per unit than they would be with a single-family home.
+Overall, you'll pay less for these things because the cost is spread out among several properties instead of just one.

 4. Easier Financing Through a Commercial Mortgage

-There’s also a financing benefit to investing in a multi-family property.
-You might find that it’s easier to get financed because with this type of property, you have to use a commercial mortgage instead of a traditional mortgage or an investment loan, which you’d use for a single-family home.
+There's also a financing benefit to investing in a multi-family property.
+You might find that it's easier to get financed because, with this type of property, you have to use a commercial mortgage instead of a traditional mortgage or an investment loan, which you'd use for a single-family home.
 Much of this will depend on: